Admissions Open

 College / UniversityLocationHighlight

-Institute of Agricultural Sciences, BHU, VaranasiVaranasi, UPBig farm facilities, strong research in crops & soil.
+Institute of Agricultural Sciences, BHUVaranasi, UPBig farm facilities, strong research in crops & soil

-Teerthanker Mahaveer University (TMU)Moradabad, UPICAR-accredited agriculture program, good practical exposure and modern labs.
-(TMU)
+Teerthanker Mahaveer University (TMU)Moradabad, UPICAR-accredited program with practical exposure and modern labs

-Sardarkrushinagar Dantiwada Agricultural UniversityPalanpur, GujaratStrong govt agricultural institution, good in regional crop research & allied sciences.
+Sardarkrushinagar Dantiwada Agricultural UniversityPalanpur, GujaratStrong government institution with a focus on regional crop research & allied sciences

 TMU – Where Agriculture Meets Excellence